Olenjan/ItemGenerator/Definitions.md

 				Enemy 				- A 'Character' that may be controlled by an 'AI' that is hostile towards the 'Player'

 			##### Item types
-				Equipment 			- An 'Item' that occupies a designated 'Equipment slot' on a 'Character' providing 'Modifier(s)' and enabling specific 'Action(s)'
+				Equipment type		- An 'Item' that occupies a designated 'Equipment slot' on a 'Character' providing 'Modifier(s)' and enabling specific 'Action(s)'
 				Currency type    	- An 'Item' used as medium of exchange

 			##### Action